portable antennas

 -

-From these inputs, the antenna geometry is generated automatically using established electrical
+From these inputs, the antenna geometry and dimensions/coordinates are generated automatically for you, using

-The input frequency defines the antenna geometry — not its
+the input frequency defines the antenna dimensions — NOT its final resonant frequency

 -